-TITLE VI / ENVIRONMENTAL JUSTICE
+TITLE VI / ENVIRONMENTAL JUSTICE / LIMITED ENGLISH PROFICIENCY

-As an MPO, the BRTB is required to convene its members, stakeholder organizations, interested parties and citizens in order to conduct a cooperative, comprehensive and continuing (3C) transportation planning process.
-Moreover, as a subrecipient of federal financial assistance via the Maryland Department of Transportation, the BRTB is required to be compliant with Title VI of the Civil Rights Act of 1964.
+As an MPO, the BRTB is required to convene its members and provide opportunities for engagement for stakeholder organizations, interested parties and citizens in order to conduct a cooperative, comprehensive and continuing (3C) transportation planning process.
+Moreover, as a sub-recipient of federal financial assistance via MDOT, the BRTB is required to be compliant with Title VI of the Civil Rights Act of 1964.